 Revolving Credit Facility.
 On November 4, 2009, the Company amended and extended its existing revolving credit facility, which will maintain its \$250.0 million borrowing base, but now includes an accordion feature that allows, under certain conditions, for the expansion of the senior secured facility up to an aggregate of \$350.0 million.
 The amended facility, among other changes that enhance the Company's financial flexibility, also extends the maturity from September 2011 to March 2013.
-With the amended facility, the Company has the option of borrowing at a variable rate of interest equal to either (i) LIBOR or (ii) the greater of the Prime Rate, the Federal Funds Effective Rate plus 1⁄2 of 1⁄2 or one-month LIBOR plus 1%; plus in each case an applicable margin.
-The applicable margin for each base rate is determined by a new pricing grid, which is based on the Company's leverage ratio, as defined in the credit agreement governing the amended revolving credit facility.
+With the amended facility, the Company has the option of borrowing at a variable rate of interest equal to either (i) LIBOR or (ii) the greater of the Prime Rate, the Federal Funds Effective Rate plus 1/2 of 1% or one-month LIBOR plus 1%; plus in each case an applicable margin.
+The applicable margin for each base rate is determined by a new pricing grid, which is based on the Company's leverage ratio, as defined in the credit agreement governing the amended facility.
 Unused commitment fees are payable quarterly at the new annual rate of 50.0 basis points of the unused portion of the borrowing base of the amended facility.
-The Company also swapped the vessels pledged as collateral under the amended facility so as to reduce the total number of such vessels to 19 new generation OSVs.
-None of the Company's Downstream vessels are now pledged under the facility.
+The Company also swapped the vessels pledged as collateral under the amended facility.
 As of September 30, 2009, there were no amounts drawn under of the Company's revolving credit facility and \$0.9 million posted in letters of credit, which resulted in \$249.1 million of credit immediately available under such facility.
 The amended facility is available for working capital and general corporate purposes, including acquisitions, additional newbuild and conversion programs and other capital expenditures.